drxaero/python_data_visualization_plotly_dash/README.md

 ## Introduction

-This is Janus' final project of Udemy course [Python Data Visualization: Dashboards with Plotly & Dash](https://www.udemy.com/course-dashboard-redirect/?course_id=5157698).
+This is my final project of Udemy course [Python Data Visualization: Dashboards with Plotly & Dash](https://www.udemy.com/course-dashboard-redirect/?course_id=5157698).
 This repository demonstrates the docker deployment of a [Dash](https://dash.plotly.com/) dashboard.

 ## Usage